dufferzafar/pranks-and-all/README.md

 Press **M while holding Q** to exit from any of the scripts, Of course you can disable this when running on your friends computer (naughty you!)

 The effects of all of these are temporary.
 As soon as you exit the script, everything will be back to normal.
-I promise. :sunglasses:
+I promise ;)

 Warning: I can not be held responsible for any damage that could happen to your cat from the usage of these scripts...
 So, Excercise Caution.